-Chinese Miners Invade Wassa Sraha
+Chinese miners invade Wassa Sraha

 According to him, their only source of water has been polluted as a result of the activities of these Chinese miners with its attendant effects spiraling to the main river Ankobra tributaries.

 Meanwhile, the DCE for Upper Denkyira West, Hon.
-Yankey M. Ackah, has indicated that the Chinese miners were only given license to prospect but not to go into full mining until all the necessary processes had been completed.
+Yankey M. Ackah, has described the allegation as palpable lies calculated to score political point.

+According to him, he has nothing to do with granting of mineral concession as a DCE, stressing that it is the duty of Minerals Commission and other relevant institutions connected with the granting of permission.

+He further intimated that the Sraha community is not within his geographical jurisdiction and therefore could not have interfered with the processes involved.